-Serbia mining: Rio Tinto & Avala Resources commences JV project drilling23.
-December 2015. / Mining
+Serbia mining: Rio Tinto & Avala Resources commences JV project drilling, Mining

 Rio Tinto’s JV project with Avala Resources junior mining company commences with Lenovac drilling.